tepley/proxy-converter/README.md

-# CRDGenerator
+# Proxy-Converter

 Author: Charlie Gutierrez  [charliegut14@gmail.com](mailto:charliegut14@gmail.com)

 ## About Project
-This tool is used used to convert Avi Proxy annotations from our legacy K8s Cloud Connector and convert them to applicable CRDs for use with AKO
+This tool is used to convert Avi Proxy annotations from our legacy K8s Cloud Connector and convert them to applicable CRDs for use with AKO.

 ## Usage